 Holidays are not authorised by the school unless it is classed as exceptional circumstances.

 If exceptional circumstances apply to you please fill in the leave of Absence Form below and return to Mrs Cundle at school.

 Attendance rewards and initiatives

 Pupils at school receive Bronze, Silver and Gold pin badges for 100% attendance throughout the academic year.
 Gold badges will be presented at our annual Celebration of Achievement Evening.
 Please click here to see the rewards page.

-Please click on the links below for more information on how we promote and support good attendance.
+Please click on the links below for examples of how we promote and support good attendance: